VIN-y/MissChanger/README.md

 1. Keep toolheads as similar as possible. - The more variations there are between toolheads (i.e. control board, hotend system, etc.), the more tuning will be need for each of them.

+2. The following mods are not needed but is recommended to enhance the capability of MissChanger:

+   1. [Nevermore StealthMax](https://github.com/nevermore3d/StealthMax) - to regulate the chamber temperature, to allow PETG/PLA printing with the door closed; which will allow them to be combined with ABS.

+   2.

-2. The following mods are either not recommended or known to be not compatible with MissChanger:
+3. The following mods are either not recommended or known to be not compatible with MissChanger:

    1. GE5C bearing z mount - This mod offer too much flexibility to the gantry, allowing it to sag when the z motors are disabled/un-powered.